shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/media_segregation.md

 {% include info title="Disclaimer" content="This documentation is provided solely as an example.
 It explains how to set up your Shotgun Isolation environment so that it can be connected to Shotgun cloud infrastructure.
 Please adapt it to your studio security requirements as needed.
 As Shotgun has no visibility on your AWS Account, ensuring that this account is secure is a client responsibility." %}

-The media traffic isolation allows your users to access your media in your AWS S3 bucket privately (not transiting on the public internet).
-Please note that if you have a multi-region setup and that you are leveraging the Shotgun Transcoding service, there may still be cases where the media in going throught the public internet.
+The media traffic isolation feature allows your users to access media in your AWS S3 bucket privately (not transiting over the public Internet).
+Please note that if you have a multi-region setup and that leverages the Shotgun Transcoding service there may still be instances where media transits across the public Internet.
 Reach out to our support team for more details.

 Media Isolation activation is a pre-requisite to enable this feature.
-If you didn't do so already, see [Media Isolation](./s3_bucket.md)
+If you haven't done so already, see [Media Isolation](./s3_bucket.md).

 ## Set up a VPC in your S3 bucket AWS region

+{% include info title="Disclaimer" content="Before starting, decide whether your S3 proxy will be privately accessible within your VPC or publicly accessible via the Internet and choose the relevant templates in the following instructions." %}

-You will need to deploy a private VPC with the required VPC endpoints.
+You will need to deploy a VPC with the required VPC endpoints.
 We provide both [private VPC](https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-private-vpc.yml) and [public VPC](https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-private-vpc.yml) CloudFormation templates as starting points.
 These template create the necessary VPCs, subnets and VPC endpoints.

 * Create a [new CloudFormation stack](https://console.aws.amazon.com/cloudformation/home?#/stacks/create/template)
 * Select Template is ready